Skip to main content

 • Watching custom ratios like marginal cost per user or savings plan utilization

-Setting up an alert
+Setting up a cloud cost alert

 1